perticascatalin/Research/RelationalPROG/5_practice_report.md

 - **Validation**: 12.000 samples
 - **Training Iterations**: 100.000 steps (for neural networks only)

+The accuracy is computed by averaging the number of correctly guessed labels per sample from the validation dataset.
+Eg. for 3 samples: 6 out of 10, 7 out of 10, 8 out of 10, then the model accuracy would report an accuracy of 70%.

-#### 10.2.A Sorting a List
+#### 10.3.1 Sorting a List

-**Input**: Array of N unique elements (integers) with values in the range [1,50].

-**Output**: Array of N values specifying the position of each element in the sorted array.

-**Description**: This task is relational because the outputs depend on how large an element is in comparison to the rest of the elements in the input array.

 **EXAMPLE**:

 - 8 out of 10
 - input: 25 19 26 30 16 40 21 23 39 41
-- expect: 4 1 5 6 0 8 2 3 7 9
+- expect: 5 2 6 7 1 9 3 4 8 10
-- pred:   5 1 4 6 0 8 2 3 7 9
+- pred:   6 2 5 7 1 9 3 4 8 10

 |Sample|Accuracy by N|
 |:----:|:-----------:|